Lawyer in Spokane Fighting For Child Support and Custody Modifications

 A hearing will be scheduled shortly after the paperwork has been submitted.
 During this hearing, the requesting party will need to prove to the judge that the change is warranted.
 If the other party does not agree with the modification, they may present evidence that the change is not in the child’s best interests.
 The other party may also argue that the requesting party is not being truthful about their change in circumstances.
 The judge will rule on the matter after hearing from both sides.

 Don’t attend this hearing alone—let an attorney at Pacific Northwest Family Law represent you in your court order modification case.
 We will aggressively defend your rights and fight to protect your family’s best interests.

 Schedule A Consultation With Our Experienced Court Order Modification Attorneys

 Do you need to modify a child support or child custody order?
-If so, contact the experienced attorneys at Pacific Northwest Family Law as soon as possible.
+If so, contact the experienced family attorneys at Pacific Northwest Family Law as soon as possible.
 We will always put your family’s needs first.
 Let us fight to ensure the child support or child custody court order is in your family’s best interests.
 Schedule a consultation by calling 509-572-3700 or booking your appointment online.